cardano-scaling/hydra/docs/docs/getting-started/installation.md

 # Installation Instructions

 > Installation instructions for Hydra nodes.
-We recommend using docker and dealing with containers as a quick-start.
+We recommend using Docker and dealing with containers as a quick start.

 ## Using Docker
-The quickest way to get a hydra-node running is to use our docker images.
+The quickest way to get a hydra-node running is to use our Docker images.

 ```
 docker pull ghcr.io/input-output-hk/hydra-node:latest